litepalette/litepalette.github.io/_posts/2020-02-13-terraforming.md

 Thus, I had a loose conception, an idea:

-terraformation is an emergent property of our earth's biosphere.
+terraformation, or anthropogenic 'Earth-shaping', is an emergent property of our earth's biosphere.